-The blade-control switch engages and disengages power to the mower blades.
+The blade control switch, represented by a power take-off (PTO) symbol, engages and disengages power to the mower blades (Figure 5).
 This switch controls power to any attachments that draw power from the engine, including the mower deck and cutting blades.